-The co-operative model can apply to businesses in any sector.
-But for communities lacking basic amenities or infrastructure, like a local grocery store or broadband internet, the co-operative business model provides a particularly good option.
+The co-operative model can apply to businesses in any sector, and co-ops can improve economic growth with this flexibility.
+For communities lacking basic amenities or infrastructure, like a local grocery store or broadband internet, the co-operative business model provides a particularly good option.

 The Alaska Village Electric Co-operative provides electricity to 58 remote communities, most of which are not accessible by road.
 In Alberta, electrical co-ops created much of the electrical infrastructure in rural areas of the province, and some of these businesses still exist, like Battle River Electrical Co-op.
 Alberta also currently has over 170 water co-operatives helping ensure rural residents have access to potable water for both residents and livestock.